brave-digital/WordSync/README.txt

 === WordSync ===
 Contributors: bravedigital
-Tags: migration, sync, synchronise, backup, merge Requires at least: 4.3
+Tags: migration, sync, synchronise, backup, merge Requires at least: 4.0
 Tested up to: 4.7.3
-Stable tag: 4.3
+Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WordSync allows you to synchronise posts, pages, users, taxonomies, attachments and settings between two WordPress installs.

+== Description ==

+WordSync allows you to synchronise posts, pages, users, taxonomies, attachments and settings between two WordPress installs.
 After setting up the link between the two sites using a secret key, you can perform a sync on the target site which will show all changes needed to bring it's content in sync with the source site.
 You can select which of these changes you'd like to synchronise across before the sync is performed.
 WordSync will handle updating site urls automatically, download attachments and maps users, posts and attachments from one site to the other without conflicts.

-Warning:
-This plugin modifies your site content and is still in ALPHA.
-It may not always perform adequately and it would be **strongly advisable** to backup your site before using WordSync.
-WordSync does not offer a rollback option once your data has been synced.
-Brave Digital does not accept any responsibility for lost or corrupted data.
-USE THIS PLUGIN AT YOUR OWN RISK.

-== Description ==

 WordSync provides modular synchronisers which act on certain bits of data on your site: